opf/openproject/doc/CONFIGURATION.md

 In the case of fog you only have to configure everything under `fog`, however.
 Don't change `attachments_storage` to `fog` just yet.
 Instead leave it as `file`.
 This is because the current attachments storage is used as the source for the migration.

+### Overriding the help link

+You can override the default help menu of OpenProject by specifying a `force_help_link` option to the configuration.
+This value is used for the href of the help link, and the default dropdown is removed.

 ### hidden menu items